 - Successfully represented (on a pro bono basis) a 13-year-old girl in alleging that the Girl Scouts violated the federal Rehabilitation Act in not providing sign language interpreters to a deaf girl who sought to participate in scouting.
-In a case of first impression, the U.S. Court of Appeals for the Seventh Circuit reversed a trial court ruling dismissing the matter, holding that the Girl Scouts are an organization covered by the federal statute.
-The court’s ruling established that private membership organizations that receive federal funds are covered by federal disability discrimination law.
+In a case of first impression, the Seventh Circuit reversed a trial court ruling dismissing the matter, holding that the Girl Scouts are an organization covered by the federal statute.
+The court's ruling established that private membership organizations that receive federal funds are covered by federal disability discrimination law.

 - Represented (on a pro bono basis) condominium owners alleging that the homeowners' association violated their rights under the Fair Housing Act by removing their mezuzah from the doorpost of their unit.
 The dispute was resolved successfully in the client's favor on the eve of a jury trial.

 Steve is a regular speaker and commentator to the media on a range of topics, including financial services, civil procedure and corporate governance.
-He has written extensively about financial services, health care, real estate, arbitration, qui tam litigation, the use of expert witnesses and class actions.
+He has written about financial services, health care, real estate, arbitration, qui tam litigation, the use of expert witnesses and class actions.
 In 2014, Steve served as a visiting professor at the University of Pardubice in the Czech Republic where he taught a class titled “Introduction to American Business Law.”

 - American Bar Association